d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 features[:2], poly_features[:2], labels[:2]
 ```

-### Defining, Training and Testing Model
+### Training and Testing Model

-Let first implement a function to evaluate the loss on a given data.
+Let's first implement a function to evaluate the loss on a given data.

 ```{.python .input}
 # Saved in the d2l package for later use